DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 * Copy the preimage hash.
 This represents the proposal.
 You will use this hash when submitting the actual proposal.

-* Leave the value for the _weight parameter at the default of 0.
-Click "Submit Transaction" and then "Sign and Submit".

 ### Step 3: Submit the Proposal